Ciccio1307/WEB-AND-SERVICE-ORIENTED-SYSTEMS/README.md

 The development technologies and tools demonstrated in this repository include:

-1. **C/Unix**: For foundational understanding of network programming and low-level operations.
-2. **Java**: For robust object-oriented programming and server-side development.
+1. **Java**: For robust object-oriented programming and server-side development.
-3. **PHP**: For dynamic web applications and lightweight server-side scripting.
+2. **PHP**: For dynamic web applications and lightweight server-side scripting.
-4. **Frameworks**: Accompanying frameworks for Java and PHP to demonstrate advanced application development patterns.
+3. **Frameworks**: Accompanying frameworks for Java and PHP to demonstrate advanced application development patterns.